kelbert2/JavaNuggets/Java.md

 Runtime is where you call a specific child of the class

-Method overloading: class can have multiple methods with the same name but different arguments (compile time polymorphism)
+Method overloading: class can have multiple methods with the same name but different arguments (compile time polymorphism).

+You can even overload the main method, but only `public static void main(String[] args)` or `(String... args)` will be used when launched by the JVM.

 ### Functional Programming